History of Paris: Social problems and taxation

-In 1749, in his Embellissements de Paris, Voltaire observed this: "We blush with shame to see the public markets, set up in narrow streets, displaying their filth, spreading infection, and causing continual disorders....Immense neighbourhoods need public places.
-The centre of the city is dark, cramped, hideous, something from the time of the most shameful barbarism."
+In 1749, in his Embellissements de Paris, Voltaire observed: "The centre of the city is dark, cramped, hideous, something from the time of the most shameful barbarism."
+The city continued to spread outwards, especially toward the semi-rural west and northwest.

-The main working-class neighbourhood was the old Faubourg Saint-Antoine on the eastern side of the city, a centre for woodwork and furniture-making since the Middle Ages.
-Many of the artisans' workshops were located there, and it was the home of about ten percent of the population of Paris.
-The city continued to spread outwards, especially toward the semi-rural west and northwest, where one- and two-story stone and wooden houses were mingled with vegetable gardens, shacks, and workshops.

 The city had no mayor or single city government; its police chief reported to the king, the prévôt des marchands de Paris represented the merchants, and the Parlement de Paris, made up of nobles, was largely ceremonial and had little real authority: they struggled to provide the basic necessities to a growing population.
 For the first time, metal plates or stone were put up to indicate the names of streets, and each building was given a number.
 Rules for hygiene, safety and traffic circulation were codified by the Lieutenant-General of Police.
 The first oil lamps were installed on the streets late in the 18th century.